xjm/drupal_core_release/README.md

 #### `./posts.sh -r -s`

 Generate a template for the release notes for a security release.
 The template is the same for all versions.

+#### `./posts.sh -r -m`

+Generate a template for the release notes of a minor release, beta, or release candidate (Drupal 8 only).
+You will be prompted to enter the release number for Drupal 8.
+For betas and RCs, enter the minor version number only (e.g. '8.1.0' for 8.1.0-beta1).

 ### Release announcements for the Drupal.org frontpage